 “The missing links of british cinema…glorious…punk rock” – Nicolas Winding Refn

 Some cinematic paths lie neat and well-tended, others are ominously overgrown and ignored.
-Dig down deep to and the bodies beneath…
+Dig down deep to find the bodies beneath…

 Occult rites are staged in hippie strip clubs; music hall dame Old Mother Riley haunts a vampiric Bela Lugosi; TV puppet Sooty doles out intoxicating pharmaceuticals; velvet-voiced Vincent Price presents a full-fat cookery programme…